 • Don’t continue to trade if the company is unable to pay its debts as they fall due.
 This could result in further debts being incurred and could increase the potential for personal liability for the directors.

 • Don’t ignore the winding up petition or the insolvency process.
-It is important to take action and engage with the process in order to minimize the potential impact on the company and its stakeholders.
+It is important to take action and engage with the process in order to minimise the potential impact on the company and its stakeholders.

 Help with a Winding Up Petition